sergi-s/Special-Topics-in-Artificial-Intelligence/README.md

 - Implemented BFS, DFS, and IDDFS algorithms for grid-world pathfinding.
 - Tested the algorithms on different grid configurations and analyzed their performance.

-For detailed instructions and setup guidelines, you can check out the [Assignment 1 README](assignment-1/README.md).
+For detailed instructions and setup guidelines, you can check out the [BFS/DFS/IDDFS Grid-World Path-Finding README](1-%20BFS-DFS-IDDFS%20Grid-World%20Path-Finding/README.md).

 ---